Experience the Pain and Glory of Pedro Almodóvar

 If you ask any queer filmmaker where they draw their influence, or who are their cinematic heroes, in almost every case the name of Pedro Almodóvar will be somewhere near the top of the list.

-Almodóvar was born in Calzada de Calatrava, a small rural town in Spain.
+Born in 1949, Almodóvar was raised in Calzada de Calatrava, a small rural town in Spain.

 When Almodóvar was eight, the family moved to the city of Cáceres.
 It was in Cáceres where Almodóvar discovered cinema.

 In 1967, Almodóvar moved to Madrid to become a filmmaker.
 Almodóvar embedded himself in the alternative cultural scene of the city, becoming a crucial figure in La Movida Madrileña – the Madrilenian Movement – a cultural renaissance that followed the death of Franco.

 Around 1974, Almodóvar made his first short film – using a Super-8 camera.
 By the end of the 1970s, Almodóvar’s short films were being shown at parties in Madrid and Barcelona.
 These short films had overtly sexual narratives and no soundtrack, and quickly established Almodóvar’s reputation as an innovative filmmaker.

 Almodóvar has been in a relationship with Fernando Iglesias since 2002.

 Having developed a distinctive style, Almodóvar’s films generally feature a number of consistent themes – including queer people and queer relationships, obsessions, strong women, religion, music, and an over-the-top embrace of kitsch and camp.

 Here’s some of our favourites from Almodóvar’s filmography.

 This is a story about a complicated love triangle between a gay filmmaker (Eusebio Poncela), his transsexual sister (Carmen Maura), and a repressed murderously obsessive stalker (Antonio Banderas).

 Women on the Verge of a Nervous Breakdown (1988)